loboda4450/hexocean-recruitment/README.md

 ### Setup
 - To run app just exec `run.sh`, it will:
+  - create `venv`
   - make migrations
   - migrate
-  - create superuser `hexocean:hexoceanpassword#1!`
-  - create dir `pics`
   - build containter using `docker-compose`
 - If you want to explore browsable api enter in browser
   - `http://localhost:8000`
 - `curl` examples are listed below
+- there are prepared users:
+  - superuser `hexocean:hexoceanpassword#1!`
+  - user with enterprise tier `example:examplepassword#1!`
+- there is `Custom tier` with Enterprise + 300px permission

 ### Informations
 - Thumbnail sizes are based on permissions, so if you want to add arbitrary thumbnail size you have to add new permission with `codename` of desired size (integer)
 - To create arbitrary tiers you have to create new group with desired (probably newly created) permissions.
-Adding, removing and viewing permissions are added by default.
+Adding, removing and viewing images permissions are added by default.

 It is easier to use links returned by API, because it uses `uuid4` namespace, and I believe it's hardly guessable what your uploaded images names are :D